azerion/gamedock-sdk/docs/addingTheGamedockSDK.md

 - GameDock-x.x.x.ANE: The main GameDock ANE, required for all platforms.
 For iOS, this also includes most dependencies, for Android, there are other ANE's that can be added as modules.

 #### For iOS
-- com.distriqt.Core: Prevents crashes on iOS devices caused by dependencies using compiler flags that AIR doesn't recognise.
+- com.distriqt.Core.ANE: Prevents crashes on iOS devices caused by dependencies using compiler flags that AIR doesn't recognise.
 Always include this for iOS.

 #### For Android:
 - GameDockAdjust-x.x.x.ANE: Optional, used for Adjust tracking and deeplinking.